 What I write about, here and in the books: what it means to love people whose history you only partially hold.
 South Asian life in America.
 Motherhood as it actually arrives, not as promised.
 The hyphen that doesn’t bridge but smudges, and the work of building a life in that smudge anyway.

-If you’re new here, start with the essays.
-If you want to know what I’m working on, I send a monthly letter from my desk, not a list of announcements.
+I also send a monthly letter from my desk.
+Not a list of announcements.
 It goes to people who want to read it.